-2.4.
-Image and Spectroscopic Characterization.
 Transmission electron micrographs (TEM) images were taken on a JEOL JEM-2100UHR microscope with an accelerating voltage of 200 kV.
-X-ray powder diffraction (XRD) was obtained by using PANalytical X-ray diffractometer equipped with Cu K $\alpha$ radiation ( $\lambda$ = 0.15406 nm, 40 kV, 40 mA).
-Further evidence for the composition of the product was inferred from X-ray photoelectron spectroscopy (XPS) using an ESCALAB 250Xi spectrometer equipped with source type (Al K Alpha).
-The depth of sampling the analytical information was 1-2 nm by Ar+ ion bombardment.
+X-ray powder diffraction (XRD) was obtained by using PANalytical X-ray Diffractometer equipped with Cu K $\alpha$ radiation ( $\lambda$ = 0.15406 nm, 40 kV, 40 mA).
+Further evidence for the composition of the product was inferred from X-ray photoelectron spectroscopy (XPS), using ESCALAB 250Xi spectrometer equipped with source type (Al K Alpha).
+The depth of sampling the analytical information was 1-2 nm by Ar+ ions bombardment.
 Raman spectroscopy was recorded using an Ar+ ion laser at 514.5 nm wavelength (Renishaw in Via 2000 Raman microscope, Renishaw plc, UK) to assess the graphitic structure of raw materials and products.
-UV-vis absorption spectra were measured by a UV/vis spectrophotometer (Gold Spectrumlab 54, Shanghai Lengguang Technology Co., Ltd., China), and the concentrations of ZnCu-CDs solution in water were 0.15 mg·mL-1.
+UV-Vis absorption spectra were measured by a UV/Vis spectrophotometer (Gold Spectrumlab 54, Shanghai Lengguang Technology Co., Ltd.,

+China), the concentrations of ZnCu-CDs solution in water were 0.15mg·mL-1.
 Fluorescence spectra were measured by a spectrofluorometer (F-97 Pro, Shanghai Lengguang Technology Co., Ltd., China).
 Electron spin resonance (ESR) spectra were recorded using a JEOL JES FA200 spectrometer at 9.8 GHz, X-band, with 100 Hz field modulation.
-For the detection of superoxide radical anion, the solutions of CDs were quantitatively injected into specially made quartz capillaries for ESR analysis in the dark and illuminated directly in the cavity of the ESR spectrometer at room temperature.
-For the detection of Znd+ and Cu2+, the detector temperature was 77 K. Zn K-edge XAFS (X-ray absorption fine structure) spectra were collected at the beamline 1W1B with an Si (111) double-crystal monochromator at the Beijing Synchrotron Radiation Facility (BSRF).
-In all the test procedures, the samples (such as ZnCu-CDs, $Na_2[Zn(EDTA)]$ , and ZnO) was sealed in 3 M tape and a plastic package.
+For the detection of superoxide radical anion, the solution of CDs were quantitatively injected into specially made quartz capillaries for ESR analysis in the dark and illuminated directly in the cavity of the ESR spectrometer at room temperature.
+For the detection of Znd+ and Cu2+, the detector temperature was 77K.
+Zn K-edge XAFS (X-ray absorption fine structure) spectra were collected at the beamline 1W1B with an Si (111) double-crystal monochromator at the Beijing Synchrotron Radiation Facility (BSRF).
+In all the test procedures, the samples (such as ZnCu-CDs, Na2[Zn(EDTA)] and ZnO) was sealed in 3 M tape and a plastic package.
 The XAFS data were analyzed using standard IFEFFIT procedures.
 All optical measurements were performed at room temperature.

+2.5 DFT calculations

-2.5.
-DFT Calculations.
-To further confirm the structure and the total energy of UMS in ZnCu-CDs, theoretical studies were revealed by DFT calculations.
+In order to further confirm the structure and the total energy of UMS in ZnCu-CDs, theoretical studies were revealed by DFT calculations.
 Based on the extended EXAFS spectra for ZnCu-CDs-2, the four possible models are established by Gaussian 09 (Figure S8a-d).
-The ground-state geometries of the four models were optimized using DFT methods with a B3LYP/3-21G basis set.
-The total energies for the four models are shown in Table S3.
+The ground state geometries of the four models were optimized using DFT methods with B3LYP/3-21G basis set.
+Total Energy for the four models were shown at Table S3.